 Why visit Naxos?

-Hop on a ferry from Athens to Naxos for glorious sunsets, delicious food, beautiful beaches, and archaeological sites!
+Hop on a ferry to Naxos for glorious sunsets, delicious food, beautiful beaches, and archaeological sites!

 - Naxos is the largest and greenest island of the Cyclades island chain.

 - Thanks to its close distance to the rest of the Cyclades islands, Naxos is a very good base for island-hopping.